OfficialCodeVoyage/GitHub_Follower_Bot_Automated/README.md

 **You Follow Me** ---> **My Bot Follows you Back!
 Let's growth Together!**

+The bot can be run in two ways:
+1. **Manually**: You can run the bot manually on your local machine.
+2. **Automatically with GitHub Actions**: Set up the bot to run automatically on a schedule using GitHub Actions.

 ## 🚀 Features

 - **Automated Follower Management:** Automatically follows users who follow you on GitHub.